Hanokos/TNM093-scivis/IMPORTANT_INFO.md

-YOU NEED the fiels i have here and the following: pig.dat pig.raw
+YOU NEED the files i have here and the following: pig.dat, pig.raw,
-.gitignore
+.gitignore and
 start_httpserver_tp5023

-These files you get form dowloading from LISAM given file from lab files.
+These files you get from downloading from LISAM given file from lab files.
-The only files i have made any own code in is iwthin mainfunc, func and final
+The only files I have made any own code in are within mainfunc, func, and final